 During this webinar, learn about the changes and enhancements made to the new version of SCRIPT electronic prescribing.
 These updates will not only continue to protect patient safety but also help reduce administration burden on pharmacy and health care professionals.

-The complimentary webinar is eligible for Accreditation Council for Pharmacy Education (ACPE)-accredited continuing pharmacy education (CPE) credit.
+The complimentary home study is eligible for Accreditation Council for Pharmacy Education (ACPE)-accredited continuing pharmacy education (CPE) credit.
 More details regarding the presentations, CPE activity credits, and browser requirements can be found in the CPE Activity Information Guide.

 Ken Whittemore, Jr, is vice president of Professional & Regulatory Affairs for Surescripts, the nation’s largest health information network.
 Pharmacists, payers, PBMs, physicians, hospitals, health information exchanges, and health technology firms rely on Surescripts to more easily and securely share health information.
 Ken’s responsibilities at Surescripts include monitoring and influencing state and federal laws and regulations related to health information technology, acting as Surescripts’ liaison to national and state pharmacy associations and boards, and providing guidance to the development and implementation of Surescripts programs so that they are responsive to the needs of pharmacists and the organizations in which they practice.